-Following a 2016 independent evaluation of availability and utilization of minority and women-owned construction vendors for the Chicago Public Schools, the Board has determined that the steps it has taken since 1991 to ameliorate the effects of racial and gender discrimination in the construction marketplace through a variety of race-and gender-neutral measures have not been sufficient.
-As a result, the Board has further determined that the Program should therefore be extended by creating measures narrowly tailored to serve the Board's compelling interest in not being a passive participant in the discriminatory Chicago construction marketplace.
+Following a 2016 November 2022 independent evaluation of availability and utilization of minority and womenowned goods and services vendors for the Chicago Public Schools, the Board has determined that the steps taken to date to ameliorate the effects of racial and gender discrimination in the goods and services marketplace have been insufficient.
+The Board has further determined that, the Program should therefore be extended by creating measures narrowly tailored to serve the Board's compelling interest in not being a passive participant in the discriminatory Chicago goods and services marketplace.